Skip to contents

 That means:

-• For models without categorical predictors, the results from ggpredict() and ggemmeans() are identical (except some slight differences in the associated confidence intervals, which are, however, negligible).
+• For models without categorical predictors, results are usually identical, no matter which margin option is selected (except some slight differences in the associated confidence intervals, which are, however, negligible).

-• When all categorical predictors are specified in terms and further (non-focal) terms are only numeric, results are also identical (as both ggpredict() and ggemmeans() use the mean value by default to hold non-focal numeric variables constant).
+• When all categorical predictors are specified in terms and further (non-focal) terms are only numeric, results are usually identical, as well.

 library(ggeffects)